Lenny DiNardo: Kansas City Royals

-Late career
+Oakland Athletics

 On January 8, 2010, DiNardo signed a minor league contract to return to the Oakland Athletics; the deal included an invite to spring training.
 He played in the rookie-level Arizona League and for the Triple-A Sacramento River Cats, making 12 appearances (11 starts) with a 3.53 ERA and 2–5 record.
+He elected free agency following the season on November 6.

+Boston Red Sox (second stint)

-On December 15, 2010, DiNardo signed a minor league contract to return to the Boston Red Sox.
-However, on April 1, 2011, he was released.
+On December 16, 2010, DiNardo signed a minor league contract to return to the Boston Red Sox.
+He was released on March 29.

+Long Island Ducks

 On April 14, 2011, DiNardo signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.
+In 3 starts across 17.2 innings he went 2-1 with a 5.09 ERA with 17 strikeouts.

+Oakland Athletics (second stint)

-DiNardo signed a minor league contract with the Oakland Athletics on May 21, 2011.
+On May 21, 2011, DiNardo signed a minor league contract with the Oakland Athletics.
 He played for the Double-A Midland RockHounds and with Triple-A Sacramento, making 19 appearances (13 starts) with a 5.61 ERA and 4–7 record.
+He elected free agency following the season on November 2.

+Lamigo Monkeys

-In 2012, DiNardo played in Taiwan for the Lamigo Monkeys of the Chinese Professional Baseball League.
+On February 7, 2012, DiNardo signed with the Lamigo Monkeys of the Chinese Professional Baseball League.
+In 10 starts for the team, he compiled a 3–6 record and 4.50 ERA with 28 strikeouts across 58 innings pitched.
+He was released on May 25, 2012.

+Lancaster Barnstormers

-DiNardo played for the Lancaster Barnstormers of the independent Atlantic League in 2013, going 5–9 with a 5.25 ERA in 20 games (19 starts).
+On April 8, 2013, DiNardo signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+He went 5–9 with a 5.25 ERA in 20 games (19 starts).
 He tossed the franchise's first ever no-hitter on May 8, 2013, against the Long Island Ducks.
-He retired in August of that year.
+He retired on August 20.

 Personal life

 DiNardo previously lived in Miami and Micanopy, Florida.
 He has worked as a pitching instructor in Florida (Fort Myers and Naples) and in South Kingstown, Rhode Island.
-As of April 2021, DiNardo is an in-studio baseball analyst with New England Sports Network (NESN).

-Music

-DiNardo plays guitar and has been a part of the annual Hot Stove Cool Music concert in Boston for several years.
-He's performed with Evan Dando (The Lemonheads), Juliana Hatfield (Blake Babies), Joe Keefe and Sebastion Keefe (Family of the Year), Kay Hanley and Stacy Jones (Letters to Cleo), and Bill Janovitz (Buffalo Tom).
-DiNardo sang back up vocals on the Dropkick Murphys' 2004 hit, "Tessie", along with Bronson Arroyo and Johnny Damon, and on "Dirty Water" off Arroyo's debut album, Covering the Bases.
-DiNardo played rhythm guitar on "Model Citizen" off Peter Gammons debut album, Never Slow Down, Never Grow Old.
+In 2017, he became a licensed realtor in Rhode Island.
+DiNardo plays guitar and has been a part of the annual Hot Stove Cool Music concert in Boston.
+Since 2017, he has worked as an in-studio baseball analyst with NESN.